cubeapm/docs/docs/http-apis/alerts/alert-rules.md

 # Alert Rules

-The CubeAPM Alert APIs allow you to programmatically manage Alert Rules, Receiver Groups (Notifications), and Mute Groups (Snoozing).
+The CubeAPM Alert APIs allow you to programmatically manage Alert Rules, Receiver Groups (Notifications), and Mute Groups.

 ## Authentication